Rumble in the Jungle (song): Release and promotion

 The song was serviced to American rhythmic contemporary radio on January 7, 1997.
-On January 25, 1997, it debuted and peaked at number 71 on the Billboard R&B/Hip-Hop Airplay chart.
+On January 25, 1997, it debuted and peaked at number 71 on the Billboard Hot R&B Airplay chart.
 In the United Kingdom, a re-issue of "Fu-Gee-La" was originally scheduled for release, but once the film and song were released in America, import copies began to permeate the British music market, eventually selling enough units to appear at number 81 on the UK Singles Chart.
 This threatened the potential sales of "Fu-Gee-La", so its release was suspended to allow for the proper release of "Rumble in the Jungle" on March 3, 1997.
 The song subsequently reappeared on the UK Singles Chart, entering at number three to become the Fugees' fourth consecutive top-three hit.
 Elsewhere in Europe, the song peaked at number 10 in Ireland, number 12 in Iceland, number 13 in Finland, and number 36 in Sweden.
 In Oceania, the song reached the top 20 in New Zealand, peaking at number 13 on June 1, 1997.

+Music video

 A music video directed by Marc Smerling and Mark Woollen was made for the song.
-If features snippets from the film interspersed with clips of the seven vocalists rapping the song in a boxing ring.
+It features snippets from the film interspersed with clips of the seven vocalists rapping the song in a boxing ring.
+The video premiered on MTV worldwide on January 14, 1997.
+It was subsequently added to MTV2's playlists on the week ending January 19 and to The Box's playlists the following week.